Here's how area members of Congress voted - NewsBreak

 Senate Vote 3:

-CHILE AMBASSADOR: The Senate has confirmed the nomination of Bernadette Meehan to be the U.S. ambassador to Chile.
-Meehan had been an executive at the Obama Foundation; previously, she was in the State Department's Foreign Service for more than a decade.
-The vote, on July 20, was 51 yeas to 44 nays.
+HUNGARY AMBASSADOR: The Senate has confirmed the nomination of David Pressman to be the U.S. ambassador to Hungary.
+Pressman, currently a partner at the Jenner & Block law firm, has been a national security and human rights official in various federal government agencies, including as ambassador to the United Nations for special political affairs.
+The vote, on July 28, was 61 yeas to 30 nays.

 YEAS: Brown D-OH, Portman R-OH